Hi everyone! Here's part four of my favorite programming, computer, and science books.

 Here are this week's five books.

 #16 Feynman Lectures on Computation

-A timeless classic by Feynman.
+A timeless classic by Richard Feynman.
 It's one of Feynman's least known books but it's also one of his best books, especially if you love computers, theory of computation and physics.
 In this book Feynman explores the fundamental ideas in theory of computation, information theory and physical limits of computing processes.

 This book is geek's dream come true.
 It's a pleasure to read as it's written in Feynman's pedagogical writing style and is packed with so many topics.
 Feynman starts with basic logic gates, proceeds to finite state machines, Turing machines, and Halting problem.
 Then he discusses coding and information theory, Hamming codes, Shannon's theorem, and Huffman coding.
 He then explains reversible computation and thermodynamics of computing, entropy in thermodynamics and information theory and Maxwell's daemon.
 This chapter demonstrates a billiard ball computer, which is a reversible computer that can actually do calculations.
 Mind=blown.
 The book ends with a brief introduction to quantum computing (quantum computing was just starting when the book was written), and then explains physical aspects of computation.

 Author: Richard P. Feynman